FFV47/bing/README.md

 # Bing Auto-Search

 An automation application that opens a browser and performs searches on Bing at random intervals.
 Built with Node.js and Puppeteer.

+## Disclaimer

+⚠️ **Use at your own risk.** Microsoft Bing's Terms of Use is governed by the [Microsoft Services Agreement](https://www.microsoft.com/en-us/servicesagreement/).
+By using this application, you acknowledge and agree to the following:

+- This application **may violate the terms of service of Microsoft Bing or any related services.**
+- Using automation tools on third-party services **may violate their terms of use**.
+- You should review and comply with all applicable terms of use before using this application.
+- This application assists with Bing searches and Bing Rewards activities **only when manually triggered or scheduled by you**.
+No automation runs on its own unless explicitly configured.
+- This application is an independent tool and is **not affiliated, endorsed, or sponsored by Microsoft, Bing, or any of their subsidiaries**.
+- You alone are responsible for any actions taken using this application, including any potential account consequences.
+- This application is intended **for educational or personal productivity purposes only**.
+Misuse for spamming, abuse, or policy violations is strongly discouraged and not supported.
+- If you do not agree, please refrain from using this application.

 ## Features